-Any parent may request teacher professional qualifications for any teacher in the school.
-Requests should be made in writing to the building administrator.
+Any parent may request professional qualifications of a teacher in the school with a written request to the building administrator.

 The principal and/or superintendent have the right to change the terms of this handbook at any time without notice.